12 Steps to Negotiating the Best Price on a House

 Subscribe to get money-saving content by email that can help you stretch your dollars further.

 Twice each week you'll receive articles and tips that can help you free up and keep more of your hard-earned money, even on the tightest of budgets.

 Subscribers receive a free copy of our eBook Little Luxuries: 130 Ways to Live Better for Less.

 We respect your privacy.
 Unsubscribe at any time.

-3. Research prices of homes sold in the area
+3. Research prices of homes sold in the area.

 Before even thinking about submitting an offer on a home, do the homework of finding out what has been sold in the area at what price.
-Check comparable styles of home, sales in the neighborhood, square footage, and any other variable that will help in determining if the asking price is a fair value or above or below the market.
+Check comparable styles of home, sales in the neighborhood, square footage, and any other variable that will help determine if the asking price is a fair value or above or below the market.

 Sometimes the seller is anxious to sell a home, and sometimes the seller may want to sell but is not pressed to do so.
 This can make a big difference in negotiations.

 If the seller is in no rush to sell the home, they can walk away from offers that are too low and refuse to negotiate.

 5. Start with a lower price than listed.